brichards21/anime-proj-site/index.md

 others, at least in regard to score?

-Well, according to our model, these are the genres that are scored from highest to lowest on MyAnimeList.net in order, holding all other variables in our model constant:
+Well, according to our model, these are the genres that are scored from highest to lowest on MyAnimeList.net, holding all other variables in our model constant:

 1. Drama